-- Content and Investigation: - Identify cosmic ray sources and describe how the resulting muons are created in the atmosphere. - Explain what the cosmic ray detector measures. - Manipulate the data in a way that helps them understand characteristics of the muon. - Design an investigation that asks a testable hypothesis, which can be answered from the cosmic ray data and provides a description of cosmic ray phenomena. - Process: - Explain the data collection process including what corrections need to be made in order to obtain reliable data. - Evaluate the data to decide which are reliable/usable and which are not and explain how they arrived at the decision to include some data and exclude others. - Collect, organize and analyze data to obtain meaningful findings. - Use the data to provide evidence to support their claims. - Computing: - Explain why they used specific computing resources in their analysis. - Literacy: - Demonstrate an ability to express meaning in writing (such as in science notebooks, reports) and come to agreement about meaning with others (such as peer review, discussion).
+- Content and Investigation: - Identify cosmic ray sources and describe how the resulting muons are created in the atmosphere. - Explain what the cosmic ray detector measures. - Manipulate the data in a way that helps them understand characteristics of the muon. - Design an investigation that asks a testable hypothesis, which can be answered from the cosmic ray data and provides a description of cosmic ray phenomena. - Process: - Explain the data collection process including what corrections need to be made in order to obtain reliable data. - Evaluate the data to decide which are reliable/usable and which are not and explain how they arrived at the decision to include some data and exclude others. - Collect, organize and analyze data to obtain meaningful findings. - Use the data to provide evidence to support their claims. - Computing: - Explain why they used specific computing resources in their analysis.

+- Literacy: - Demonstrate an ability to express meaning in writing (such as in science notebooks, reports) and come to agreement about meaning with others (such as peer review, discussion).

-1.3 Possible Project Structure
+1.4 Possible Project Structure

-There are many ways this project could be run, depending on how much time you have an how many students are part of the project.
+There are many ways this project could be run, depending on how much time you have and how many students are taking part.

-1.3.1 Short Experiment/Demonstration
+1.4.1 Short Experiment/Demonstration

 The first option is to just use the setup as a demonstration experiment in one lesson.
-It could be shown collecting data and it should be explained exactly how it works.
+The apparatus could be shown collecting data and the basic principles of its operation discussed.
 Then students could use the cosmic e-lab website to analyse data which already exists and has been uploaded on the website.
 Each worksheet in the student pack includes details of some example data to use for each study.
-This is data which has been recorded by the University of Birmingham and should provide good plots which are easy to understand.
+These are data which have been recorded by the University of Birmingham and should provide good plots which are easy to understand.
 The disadvantage of this is that students will not get a chance to take their own data, which can help the students to understand the process much better.
 However, it can easily fit into 1 hour so is ideal if you only have 1 lesson spare.

-1.3.2 Short Project
+1.4.2 Short Project

-Another option is to run the project over about 4 weeks.
+Another option is to run the project over about four weeks.
 The idea here is to split up your class into groups of 2 or 3, depending on how large the class is.
-The first 2 weeks will be the same for all students.
+The first two weeks will be the same for all students.
 Then they will have a chance to use the detectors to take data for their own research topic, which they suggest themselves.
 It could be investigating a factor which affects the flux of cosmic rays, calculating the lifetime of a muon or investigating air showers.
-They may need to take data with different settings, and so will need to work together to decide who can use the detector and when.
+Students may need to take data with different settings, and so will need to work together to decide who can use the detector and when.
 Finally, they can make a poster and present their results to their class mates.
+The project might evolve in the following way: